Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Joint multi-tracer, multi-survey Fisher analysis

 \subsection{Comparison with simulation-based priors}

-SBPs~\cite{Ivanov:2024hgq,Zhang:2024thl,Chudaykin:2026nls} encode the full joint distribution of EFT parameters from HOD mocks and achieve tighter constraints than diagonal Gaussian priors, but their accuracy is bounded by the fidelity of the galaxy--halo connection model.
-Cross-calibration trades this model dependence for a volume limitation: the overlap constrains \(b_1\), \(\Pshot\), and \(b_{\G_2}\) model-independently, while SBPs tighten the counterterms and \(k\)-dependent stochasticity that the overlap volume cannot reach.
-The two are complementary---and because they constrain the same parameters through independent mechanisms, they serve as mutual consistency checks (\cref{sec:discussion}).
-The power-spectrum-level SBP of Zhang et al.~\cite{DESI:2025wzd} (\(\sim\!23\%\) on \(\sigma(\se)\)) is the fair comparison for our work; the field-level SBP of Chudaykin et al.~\cite{Chudaykin:2026nls} (\(\sim\!50\%\)) breaks degeneracies inaccessible to two-point statistics.
+SBPs~\cite{Ivanov:2024hgq,Zhang:2024thl,Chudaykin:2026nls} encode the full joint distribution of EFT parameters from HOD mocks, tightening \(\sigma(\se)\) by 23--50\% relative to broad Gaussian nuisance priors, but their accuracy is bounded by the fidelity of the galaxy--halo connection model.
+The joint multi-tracer Fisher trades model dependence for a volume limitation: the data-driven multi-tracer priors constrain \(b_1\), \(\Pshot\), and \(b_{\G_2}\) without HOD assumptions, while SBPs additionally constrain the counterterms and \(k\)-dependent stochasticity that the cross-spectrum geometry constrains less effectively.
+The two are complementary and---because they constrain the same parameters through independent mechanisms---they serve as mutual consistency checks (\cref{sec:discussion}).